AbdelatifAitBara/ProjectA/Readme.md

 ## How to clone the project, and install Odoo.v16 on your VMs :

 - Open your powershell.
-- Lunch the bellow commands in order :
+- Run the bellow commands in order :

 ```